-Governments across Canada have recently been under pressure to cover a new and VERY expensive treatment for cystic fibrosis.
+Governments across Canada have recently been under pressure to cover new and VERY expensive treatments for cystic fibrosis.

 And CF patients have much more to fight for.
 Fifty years ago life expectancy for those with CF was 17.
 Treatment and life expectancy have improved significantly, with median age for survival in Canada now 51.
-And that may increase even more with novel treatments like Kalydeco™ and Orkambi™.
+And that may increase even more with novel treatments like Kalydeco™ and its analogues, Orkambi™ and Symdeko™.

 But there IS a catch.